Beorhthelm of Stafford

-Beorhthelm (also Bertelin, Bertram and Bettelin) is an Anglo-Saxon saint about whom the only evidence is legendary.
+Beorhthelm (also Bertelin, Bertram and Bettelin) was an Anglo-Saxon saint about whom the only evidence is legendary.
 He is said to have had a hermitage on the island of Bethnei, which later became the town of Stafford.
 Later he went to a more hilly area, possibly near Ilam, where he died.
 Beorhthelm (Bertram) of Stafford is venerated as a saint in the Eastern Orthodox Church and Catholic Church, with a feast day on 10 August.

+Name

+Beorhthelm's name appears in a very wide range of spellings, partly reflecting scribal error, partly folk-etymological identification with other names prominent in Christian tradition, such as Bartholomew.
+Jane Crawford concluded that his name was either Bertelm or Bertelin.
+More recently, John Blair has preferred the former option, using the standardised Old English spelling Beorhthelm.
+Nonetheless, some scholars stick with the spelling Bertellin this is used in the Life of this saint.

+Early sources

+An early-eleventh-century Anglo-Saxon litany mentions a confessor as 'Sancte Byrhthelm', while a list of saints' resting-places put together by Hugh Candidus in Peterborough in the twelfth century and is thought to have drawn on earlier sources places 'sanctus Berthelmus martyr' in 'Stefford'.
+Several churches were dedicated to him in the Middle Ages, and Alan Thacker has argued that these dedications date back to the tenth century, though the evidence is only circumstantial.